MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 Final dashboard is located [here](https://lookerstudio.google.com/reporting/3aab8da6-770b-4877-96e1-e7db7f652e48) with `Viewer` mode.
 Dashboard contains two pages for COVID19 visualizations: all over the time and the last 7 days.

-If one want to reuse the dashboards, the copy with `Editor` rights for public is located at [this link](https://lookerstudio.google.com/reporting/e9453200-efb9-409b-8c6f-d5eda5e091af).
+If one want to reuse the dashboards, the copy with `Editor` mode for public is located at [this link](https://lookerstudio.google.com/reporting/e9453200-efb9-409b-8c6f-d5eda5e091af).
 Please, create the copy of this dashboard in order to avoid direct changes in the file.

 NOTE that starting from 08-03-2023, the data source of [Our World in Data](https://ourworldindata.org/coronavirus) has been changed and the data is updated on weekly basis intstead of daily.